Beepiz/BleGattCoroutines/README.md

 yet.
 Feedback wanted.
 - Toggling characteristic update notifications with `setCharacteristicNotificationsEnabled(…)`.
 Tied to NOTIFY feature.
 - PHY, using `readPhy()`.
-Only supported in Android O. Hasn't been tested.
+Only supported in Android O. Has not been tested.
 We don't know what this is either, to be honest.

 When you're done with the BLE device (you need to be done before the